 Creating this space isn’t about not feeling our emotions and sensations.
 Instead it is about slowing down how we react to these emotions and sensations.
 It is slowing down when we are in a state of overwhelm and considering what all is contributing to those feelings, what we actually have control of, and how we want to be in these moments.

 Most of us living with complex trauma not only have activated nervous systems that are either on extra high or extra low alert (or alternate between the two at rapid pace), we also have a visceral sense of not being heard.
 Those of us who experienced childhood trauma either were convinced to keep the “secret” by our abuser, or we told people and either they didn’t believe us, told us we were making it up, or told us to not complain and that it ‘wasn’t that bad’.

 So not only do we have activated systems that see almost everything as a threat, we don’t know how to express our feelings – emotions and sensations – in a way that can be received by another.
 We either snap and yell or we totally shut down and “cut off” by not speaking or interacting with the person who we feel caused us harm.
 These reactions are automatic in some ways and they can be slowed down, we can slow ourselves down, and shift from the automatic reaction to a more intentional response.

-It takes time and a willingness to practice self-regulation skills and come into your body.
+It takes time and a willingness to practice self-regulation skills to come into your body.
 It won’t happen over night.
 We will all fall back on old habits from time to time.
 And these shifts in being can happen.

 The shifts in our ways of being in the world aren’t always neat or easy or even pleasant.
 Sometimes the slowing down process can be incredibly uncomfortable.